 To start, we will use green electricity to power our resource renewal facility to initially produce a "glass-like" product to create aggregates for construction material and hydrogen for industrial use.

 As our technology advances, we will shift to producing other types of products, including the building blocks of recycled plastics.

 In parallel, we will invest in a research and development facility at Rocklea, Queensland to develop our own proprietary plasma gasification technology, which will give us the flexibility to meet the varying needs of our local and global markets.

 Modern plasma plants operate safely around the world, and we are applying world class, proven design and technology to create valuable products for society and future generations.

 Learn more about resource renewal technology.

-Shredded material, known as ASR, is what remains once recoverable materials are removed following the recycling of metal-based goods like cars, washing machines, and shopping trolleys.
+ASR or Auto Shredder Residue, is what remains once recoverable materials are removed following the recycling of metal-based goods like cars, washing machines, and shopping trolleys.
 ASR is currently sent to landfill.

 ASR typically includes plastics, fabrics, insulation, foam, rubber and wood.
 Dirt, sand and stones may also be present in small amounts, because they were a part of the original source materials for cars and appliances before the initial recycling process.